gbif/occurrence-cube/README.md

     1. Stored (also) on GBIF’s systems for a year, or indefinitely if cited

-*This project is funded by the EU Horizon project, Building Blocks for Biodiversity (known as B-cubed or B³)*
+> This project is funded by the EU Horizon project, Building Blocks for Biodiversity (known as B-cubed or B³).
+> Project: 101059592 — B3 — HORIZON-CL6-2021-GOVERNANCE-01.